 As compensation for CRM's investment advisory services and expenses incurred, the Small Cap Value Fund, the Small/Mid Cap Value Fund, and the Mid Cap Value Fund each pay a monthly advisory fee to CRM at the annual rate of 0.75% of the Fund's first \$1 billion of average daily net assets; 0.70% of the Fund's next \$1 billion of average daily net assets; and 0.65% of the Fund's average daily net assets over \$2 billion.
-CRM All Cap Value Fund pays a monthly advisory fee to CRM at the annual rate of 0.70% of the Fund's first \$1 billion of average daily net assets; 0.65% of the Fund's next \$1 billion of average daily net assets; and 0.60% of the Fund's first \$1 billion of average daily net assets; 0.65% of the Fund's next \$1 billion of average daily net assets; and 0.60% of the Fund's average daily net assets over \$2 billion.
-The Long/Short Opportunities Fund pays a monthly advisory fee to CRM at the annual rate of 1.50% of the Fund's average daily net assets; 1.45% of the Fund's next \$1 billion of average daily net assets; and 1.40% of the Fund's average daily net assets over \$2 billion.
+CRM All Cap Value Fund pays a monthly advisory fee to CRM at the annual rate of 0.70% of the Fund's first \$1 billion of average daily net assets; 0.65% of the Fund's next \$1 billion of average daily net assets; and 0.60% of the Fund's average daily net assets over \$2 billion.
+The Long/Short Opportunities Fund pays a monthly advisory fee to CRM at the annual rate of 1.50% of the Fund's first \$1 billion of average daily net assets; 1.45% of the Fund's next \$1 billion of average daily net assets; and 1.40% of the Fund's average daily net assets over \$2 billion.

 CRM has a contractual obligation to waive a portion of its fees for each of the Small Cap Value Fund, Mid Cap Value Fund, and the Small/Mid Cap Value Fund, and assume certain expenses of each Fund to the extent that total annual fund operating expenses, excluding taxes, extraordinary expenses, brokerage commissions, acquired fund fees and expenses and interest, exceed 1.25% of the average daily net assets of the Institutional Shares and 1.50% of the average daily net assets of the Investor Shares.
-CRM has a contractual obligation to waive a portion of its fees for the All Cap Value Fund, and assume certain expenses of the Fund to the extent that total annual fund operating expenses, excluding taxes, extraordinary expenses, brokerage commissions, acquired fund fees and expenses of the Fund to the extent that total annual fund operating expenses, excluding taxes, extraordinary expenses, brokerage commissions, acquired fund fees and expenses and interest, exceed 1.20% of the average daily net assets of the Institutional Shares and 1.45% of the average daily net assets of the Investor Shares.
-The expense limitations are in effect until November 1, 2024.
+CRM has a contractual obligation to waive a portion of its fees for the All Cap Value Fund, and assume certain expenses of the Fund to the extent that total annual fund operating expenses, excluding taxes, extraordinary expenses, brokerage commissions, acquired fund fees and expenses and interest, exceed 1.20% of the average daily net assets of the Institutional Shares and 1.45% of the average daily net assets of the Investor Shares.
+The expense limitations are in effect until November 1, 2025.
 Prior to that date, the arrangement may be terminated for a class of a Fund only by the vote of the Board of Trustees of the Fund, including a majority of the Independent Trustees.

 CRM has a contractual obligation to waive a portion of its fees for the Long/Short Opportunities Fund, and assume certain expenses of the Fund to the extent that total annual fund operating expenses, excluding taxes, extraordinary expenses, brokerage commissions, interest, dividend and interest expenses related to short sales, and acquired fund fees and expenses, exceed 1.60% of the average daily net assets of Institutional Shares.
-The expense limitation is in effect until November 1, 2024.
+The expense limitation is in effect until November 1, 2025.
 Prior to that date, the arrangement may be terminated for a class of the Fund only by the vote of the Board of Trustees of the Fund, including a majority of the Independent Trustees.